Scholarships

 Awards

 Each recipient is eligible to receive a $5,000 award.
-Awards are renewable for up to three years of undergraduate study provided recipients meet the annual renewal requirements: maintain a final, cumulative GPA of 3.0 or above on a 4.0 scale (or the equivalent) at the end of the school year; maintain a qualified major; and maintain the eligibility requirements stated in this application.
+Awards are renewable for up to three years of undergraduate study provided recipients meet the annual renewal requirements: maintain a final cumulative GPA of 3.0 or above on a 4.0 scale (or the equivalent) at the end of the school year; maintain the same qualified major; and maintain the eligibility requirements stated in this application.

 The Accredited Career Technical Education Scholarship